alexandergagliano/relaiss_search/README.md

 </p>

 <p align="center">
-  _A flexible library for similarity searches of supernovae and their host galaxies._
+  <em>A flexible library for similarity searches of supernovae and their host galaxies.</em>
 </p>

 reLAISS lets you retrieve nearest‑neighbour supernovae (or spot outliers) by combining ZTF $g/r$ light‑curve morphology with Pan‑STARRS host‑galaxy colours.
 A pre‑built reference index lets you find similar events to a queried object in seconds, and the modularity of the code allows you to customize it for your own science case.